-The change in fair value relates to the promissory notes that we elected to account for at fair value.
-As permitted under ASC 825, we elected the fair value option to account for our promissory notes.
-We record the promissory notes at fair value with changes in fair value recorded in the consolidated statements of operations.
+The change in fair value relates to convertible promissory notes that we elected to account for at fair value.
+As permitted under ASC 825, we elected the fair value option to account for our convertible promissory notes.
+We recorded the convertible promissory note at fair value with changes in fair value recorded in the consolidated statements of operations.